-It is easy to develop a little “cabin fever” with all the social distancing these days.
+It is easy to develop a little “cabin fever” when you are feeling cooped up.
 However, that doesn’t mean you can’t have a little fun too.
 There are many things to see in Laramie and the surrounding area that don’t even require you to step foot outside your car.

 Downtown Mural Tour